Shuffle/Shuffle-docs/docs/app_creation.md

 ## Why create a custom app?
 There are many prebuilt apps in Shuffle, and all complete some action.
 There may an integration you need that doesn't exist yet.
 This guide will walk you through the process.
-Always remember the key components of the app:
+Always remember the key components of the app:<br>
-	What functions are available in the app?
+	* What functions are available in the app?
-	What arguments are needed for the app to function? - e.g. authentication arguments, json data structure arguments.
+	* What arguments are needed for the app to function? - e.g. authentication arguments, json data structure arguments.
-	What is the output of this function, and what are we doing with that resulting data? e.g. send an email, create a ticket, send to another app for conditional 		processing.
+	* What is the output of this function, and what are we doing with that resulting data? e.g. send an email, create a ticket, send to another app for conditional 		processing.